-A sample overview display for an intake wetwell and the raw sewage pumps at a wastewater treatment facility is shown in Figure 2-4.
+A sample dashboard display for an intake wetwell and the raw sewage pumps at a wastewater treatment facility is shown in Figure 2-3.

-Figure 2-4: Sample Overview Display - Wet Well and Raw Sewage Pumps
+Figure 2-3: Sample Dashboard Display - Wet Well and Raw Sewage Pumps

-- 1. This overview display is applicable to a portion of the Headworks Area at a wastewater treatment facility.
-Additional overview displays would be provided for the remaining equipment in the Headworks Area. - 2.
+- 1. This Dashboard display is applicable to a portion of the Headworks Area at a wastewater treatment facility.
+Additional Dashboard displays would be provided for the remaining equipment in the Headworks Area. - 2.
 Small trends are incorporated into the display to show the wet well level.
-This allows operators to predict future low or high level conditions, and react before they occur. - 3.
+This allows operators to predict future low- or high-level conditions, and react before they occur.
+These trends shouldn't be used if they are not easily visible to the operator. - 3.
 Bar graphs and gauges are used to indicate process readings and are accompanied by text displays to give the exact value. - 4.
 Text displays (without bar graphs and gauges) are used for information that does not change frequently and does not have alarm limits, such as the pump duty assignments. - 5.
 A Priority 1 high-high level alarm associated with the Average Wet Well Level is shown.
 The wet wells in the process flow diagram and the wet well level bar graph are highlighted with a red rectangle, which matches the Priority 1 alarm colour. - 6.
 Only the important information is shown on the display.
 Setpoints and operating modes that are infrequently changed are accessible via equipment faceplates.
 Pushbuttons are provided to open the equipment faceplates where not available by clicking on the equipment.